Difference Between Cost Of Capital and Capital Structure

 Cost Of Capital vs Capital Structure

 The Cost of capital helps shape the organization’s business structure, evaluating potential investments and measuring financial results.
-A firm’s income is smaller, its investor risk is more serious, and the financial structure is imbalanced if the cost of capital is high.
+A firm’s income is smaller, its investor risk is more serious, and the financial system is imbalanced if the cost of capital is high.

 The Capital Structure applies to the amount of debt and equity used by a company in financing its activities and properties.
-The financial structure of a company is usually expressed as a debt-to-equity ratio.
+The financial structure of a company is expressed as a debt-to-equity ratio.

 Debt and equity funds support the company’s activities, capital spending, procurement, and other investments.
 Companies tend to decide whether to use loans or equities to fund operations, and management will balance both to find the optimum capital structure.